SentryPT/SentryPT/README.md

 - 👋 Hi, I’m @SentryPT
 - 👀 I’m interested in learning the best i can
-- 🌱 I’m currently learning HTML, JS
+- 🌱 I’m currently learning Python :D
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me luis.peneirol@gmail.com